 What is pre-planning a funeral?

 Simply put, it’s when you make all the arrangements for a funeral in advance.
-This not only means choosing the funeral home and package, but also thinking through the specifics and deciding whether you prefer to be buried or cremated (and how the ashes should be treated).
+This not only means choosing the funeral parlour and package in Singapore, but also thinking through the specifics and deciding whether you prefer to be buried or cremated (and how the ashes should be treated).
 Since no one knows for sure when death will come, it’s advisable to start the planning as soon as possible when you’re healthy and in the right frame of mind.

 Why plan for a funeral?